top of page

 How to Make Your First Animated Short Film

-Think of a good, solid idea for a film.
-Run it by two or three trusted friends or family members who love films.
-REfine your idea a few times and then sketch out some rough ideas of what the film will look like.
-Now work on it everyday.
-Even if it is just for a 15 minutes!
-Or try for several days a week, every week.
-It's important to develop the habit of working.
-If you enjoy it, you may continue.
-If you don’t enjoy it, figure out what you enjoy most and do that.
+Think of a good, solid idea for a very short film (ideally 1 to 2 minutes).
+It should be something that you are very familiar with and an idea that you love and want to spend a while developing.
+Run it by two or three trusted friends or family members who love films and see if they think it is a good idea.
+Refine your idea several times, then do a bunch of rough sketches that show what the film will look like.
+Show these to the 2 or 3 trusted people and get their feedback.
+Now work on it every day, even if it is just for a short time.
+If that does not work, try to work on your film for several days a week, every week.
+Develop the habit of working.
+If you don’t enjoy this, figure out what you do enjoy and do that.
 Work discipline can be inherited from observing a parent, friend or mentor.
-It can also be developed by working everyday or as often as you can.
+It can also be developed by simply by working everyday or as often as you can.
 Do not give yourself a hard time about not meeting your goals.
 Reset your goals to an attainable level, enjoy the process and keep working.
 Keep it simple and do your best!

 One final tip is to make lots of mistakes.
-I stop and pay close attention whenever a mistake happens when I am animating.
-I almost always use my mistakes because they frequently lead to something more interesting than what I had in mind.
+I always stop and pay close attention when I make a mistake while animating.
+I almost always use those mistakes because they often lead to something more interesting than what originally had in mind.
 Be flexible and open to inspiration, change and new ideas.
-Pay attention to where you heart is taking you.
 Learn to enjoy and love the process.
-You are building a new world!
+You are building new worlds!

 Live Fully, Imperfectly and Wildly!

-Anne Lamott's manifesto on perfectionism: "It is the voice of the oppressor.
-It will keep you very scared and restless your entire life if you do not awaken, and fight back, and if you're an artist, it will destroy you…" I love Lamott's motto: "I get to live fully, wildly, imperfectly.
+Writer Anne Lamott's manifesto on perfectionism: "It is the voice of the oppressor.
+It will keep you very scared and restless your entire life if you do not awaken, and fight back, and if you're an artist, it will destroy you".
+I love Lamott's motto: "I get to live fully, wildly, imperfectly.
 That's why I'm alive."
-Ignore the inhibitory thoughts.
-Be simply yourself.
-Experiment!
-Love every moment of your extraordinary creativity!
-It is a joy and a gift, to ourselves and to our community, that we can spend time making things with our hearts, minds and hands.
+Ignore those inhibitory thoughts.
+Just be yourself an experiment!